esraerdem/coaches/software/README.txt

    export COACHES_HOME=<PATH>/coaches/software

-2. run the following command from the 'software' directory
+2. open a new terminal (so that the above setting is applied) and run the following commands

   $ cd $COACHES_HOME
   $ bin/coaches_init.bash